 The Board of Directors of the Company is aware of the importance of corporate governance.
-Thus, the Board of Director determined the policy to follow which is compliance with the Corporate Governance Code for Listed Company in year 2017 of Securities and Exchange Commission (Corporate Governance Code: CG Code).
+Thus, determined the policy to follow which is compliance with the Corporate Governance Code for Listed Company in year 2017 of Securities and Exchange Commission (Corporate Governance Code: CG Code).
 The Company created Corporate Governance Policy and Practices covering the following 5 classifications to demonstrate that the company put in place the management system efficiently including information disclosure with transparency and accountability.
 Corporate governance under good management will bring about the confidences for shareholders, investors, stakeholders, and all parties concerned.
-In addition, the Board of Director of the Company believes that the corporate governance will create long-term value for shareholders in a long term as well as enhancing its competitiveness for sustainable growth.
+In addition, the Board of Directors of the Company believes that the corporate governance will create long-term value for shareholders in a long term as well as enhancing its competitiveness for sustainable growth.
+The Company reviews the Corporate Governance Policy every year.